 Therefore, combining \eqref{Molinet-lemmas} and \eqref{Molinet-pre}, we get

 In \cite{M99}, the optimality for the decay rate $t^{-\frac{7}{4}}$ given in \eqref{u-decay-Molinet} is concluded by based on the above estimate \eqref{Molinet-linear}.
-However, \eqref{Molinet-linear} is the estimate for the solution $\tilde{u}(x, y, t)$ to the linearized problem \eqref{LKPB} not for the original solution $u(x, y, t)$ to nonlinear problem \eqref{KPB-s}.
-Moreover, the right hand side of \eqref{Molinet-linear} depends on the space valuable $y$, i.e. this is a pointwise estimate.
+However, \eqref{Molinet-linear} is the estimate for the solution $\tilde{u}(x, y, t)$ to the linearized problem \eqref{LKPB} not for the original solution $u(x, y, t)$ to the nonlinear problem \eqref{KPB-s}.
 In order to conclude that the decay rate $t^{-\frac{7}{4}}$ given in \eqref{u-decay-Molinet} is optimal, it is necessary to evaluate $t^{\frac{7}{4}}\left\|u(\cdot, \cdot, t)\right\|_{L^{\infty}}$ uniformly from below.
 In addition, it seems that the assumption $(1+y^{4})\p_{x}^{-1}u_{0}\in L^{1}(\R^{2})$ is a little bit strong because the weight $1+y^{4}$ is not natural.
 Therefore, we would like to re-discuss them and derive the lower bound of the $L^{\infty}$-norm of the original solution $u(x, y, t)$ to \eqref{KPB-s}, without any weight assumption on the initial data $u_{0}$.

 \textbf{\bf{Main Results.}} Now, we state our main results.
 First of all, let us introduce the following problem: